Government Shutdown and Shenandoah National Park – What You Need to Know

 If you’re not prepared for this level of responsibility, please consider enjoying fall in other beautiful outdoor spaces in Virginia.

 Old Rag is open.
 There will be a Ranger onsite to answer questions.
 And, YES you still need your day permit/ticket to hike Old Rag.
+Reserve your time here HERE

 As of right now they are open.
-Please remember the park is operating is limited staff.
+Please remember the park is operating with limited staff.
 If you are camping make sure to store your food in Bear Proof Containers or the lockers on site.

 The absence of park employees during a government shutdown places greater responsibility on visitors.
 If you’re not ready to be the park’s caretaker for the day, choose another fall adventure.